Join Queries

 | NULL | History |

-Explanation: Combines results of both LEFT and RIGHT joins.
+Explanation: This combines the results of both LEFT and RIGHT joins - we get everything from both sides.

 Note: